 The Mohawk or in our case Frohawk is a fun and trendy protective hairstyle for short natural 4c hair that you can rock on any day of the week.

 Simply start by picking out your hair into a nice fro with as much volume as you can achieve.
 Then use a hard bristle brush to smooth your hairline back and start pinning your sides down with bobby pins.

 For more security apply the bobby pins in an X-formation, meaning one across the other.
 Here is a detailed tutorial, check out this video at 3:20 min.

 There is only one thing better than an updo as a protective hairstyle on 4c hair, and that is two updos.

-These cute space buns are perfect for a lazy hair day because they are quick and easy to achieve.
-And the best part is, if you have short 4c hair you can just add some clip-ins or braiding hair to get bigger buns.
+Space buns are a great way to look cute on a lazy hair day because they are quick and easy to do.
+And the best part is if you have short 4c hair you can just add some clip-ins or braiding hair to get bigger buns.

 Follow MsNaturallyMary’s tutorial at 5:20 for a quick tutorial on space buns.

 To get started with the style, you want to first section off your hair into two parts, with the top part being smaller than the back part.

 Next, you want to use edge control to smooth down your edges and achieve a sleek look on the top bun.
 After that, all you need to do is to fluff out your back hair either into a fro or add some clip-ins for the desired length.